gboehl/dynare/doc/manual/source/the-model-file.rst

     to 0, i.e. it is assumed that the planner exploits its ability to surprise private agents in the first period of implementing Ramsey policy.
-This value corresponds to the planner implementating optimal policy for the first time and committing not to re-optimize in the future.
+This value corresponds to the planner implementing optimal policy for the first time and committing not to re-optimize in the future.